nikboyd/hoot-smalltalk/README.md

 #### Building from Sources ####

-Important ADVICE!
+Some Words of Advice!

 * Always ensure you have set **JAVA_HOME** for your chosen JDK version: the Hoot compiler _needs_ this.
 * Always start fresh, with an empty local **.m2/repository**, when switching JDK versions.
-Don't muddy the waters!
+* Don't muddy the waters!
 * Use small cycles when writing new code.
 Start with working code, then: ...
 * Write a test, write new code, test the code, repeat until the test passes and you have working code again.